junegunn/hbase-jruby/README.md

 table.first.to_hash schema
 ```

-However, scan operation is actually implemented in enumerable HBase::Scoped class,
+Scan operation is actually implemented in enumerable `HBase::Scoped` class,
-whose instance is implicitly used/returned by HBase::Table#each call.
+whose instance is implicitly used/returned by `HBase::Table#each` call.

 ```ruby
 scoped = table.each
 ```

-An HBase::Scoped object responds to a various scan related methods,
+An `HBase::Scoped` object responds to a various scan related methods,
-such as range, filter, project, versions, caching, et cetera.
+such as `range`, `filter`, `project`, `versions`, `caching`, et cetera.
-However, it doesn't respond to get, set, delete, increment, and methods for table administration.
+However, it doesn't respond to non-scan methods like `put`, `get`, `delete` and `increment`,
+and methods for table administration.
+`HBase::Table` object also responds to scan related methods described above,
+which is simply forwarded to a new `HBase::Scoped` object implicitly created.

 ### Range scan on rowkeys